googleforgames/quilkin/examples/agones-xonotic/README.md

 This is particularly useful if you want to take advantage of the inbuilt metrics that Quilkin provides without having to alter your dedicated game server.

+Since the configuration is so simple, we don't need a configuration file and can utilise the command line arguements.

 Connect to the Agones hosted Xonotic server via the "Multiplayer > Address" field in the Xonotic client.

 ## Sidecar with compression filter

-Run `kubectl apply -f https://github.com/googleforgames/quilkin/blob/main/examples/agones-xonotic/sidecar-compress.yaml` to create a Fleet of Xonotic dedicated game servers, with traffic processed through a Quilkin sidecar proxy, that is configured to decompresses UDP traffic with the [Snappy](../../docs/extensions/filters/compress.md#snappy) compression format.
+Run `kubectl apply -f https://github.com/googleforgames/quilkin/blob/main/examples/agones-xonotic/sidecar-compress.yaml` to create a Fleet of Xonotic dedicated game servers, with traffic processed through a Quilkin sidecar proxy, that is configured to decompress UDP traffic with the [Snappy](https://crates.io/crates/snap) compression format.

+Since this is a more complex configuration, we provide a Quilkin a yaml configuration file through a `ConfigMap` stored on the cluster.

 Instead of connecting Xonotic directly, take the IP and port from the Agones hosted dedicated server, and replace the `${GAMESERVER_IP}` and `${GAMESERVER_PORT}` values in a local copy of `client-compress.yaml`.
 Run this configuration